 6. User interface wireframe

-Another essential business diagram is the UI wireframe.
+Another essential business diagram is the user interface (UI) wireframe.
 Software development teams use wireframes (also called mockups or prototypes) to visually outline and design a layout for a specific screen.
 In other words, wireframes are the blueprints for a website or software program.
 They help stakeholders assess how users will navigate through the software or website to have a successful experience.